How to Wash Sweaters and Knitwear

 Mesh Laundry Bag

-First place your knitwear in the fine mesh, zippered bag.
+First place your knitwear in the fine mesh, zippered Washing Bag.
 We recommend only placing one item in each bag - turned inside-out and gently folded.
-Fill your sink with tepid water and add 1 teaspoon of Eucalan per gallon.
-This is our knitwear detergent of choice because it's delicate, natural, unscented, and best of all, you don't need to rinse it!
+Fill your sink with tepid water and add 1 teaspoon per gallon of a liquid wool wash of your choice.
+(We like Eucalan because it's delicate, natural, unscented, and best of all, you don't need to rinse it!)
 Let the fibers soak for at least 15 minutes so the cleansers can penetrate the fibers fully.
 Drain your sink and gently squeeze out excess water - do not wring your knits, ever.

 2